slashv/livestore-filesync-example/README.md

   queryDb(tables.images.where({ deletedAt: null }))
 )

-// In the main code we have a saveFile helper method but this is basically all you need const addImage = async (event) => {
+const addImage = async (event) => {
   const file = Array.from(event.target.files)[0]
   const { id: fileId, path } = makeStoredFilePath(file.name)